 On Windows systems, FlexNet packages all the utilities

-in a single, command-line executable called lmutil.exe
+in a single, command-line executable called lmutil.exe.

-This program is available in the
+This program is available in the folder,

-is your MATLAB installation
+where matlabroot\etc\$ARCHmatlabroot is your MATLAB installation

-is a platform-specific subfolder,
+folder and $ARCH is a platform-specific subfolder,

-.
+such as win64.
 For example, to run a status check

-of the license manager, open a DOS command window and run lmutil
+of the license manager, open a DOS command window and run lmutil specifying lmstat as

 an argument: